arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_first_example.md

 one of these documents will be returned, and it is undefined which of the matching documents is returned.

+@HINT
+{% hint 'warning' %}
+This route should no longer be used.
+All endpoints for Simple Queries are deprecated from version 3.4 on.
+They are superseded by AQL queries.
+{% endhint %}

 @RESTRETURNCODES

 @RESTRETURNCODE{200}